hkirk/swtafp-slides/slides/11/actor-1.md

          (Configuration.load ())
 ```

-All actors live inside an actor system.
+All actors live within an actor system.

 Note: This is a heavy object, so only create one per application